Welcome, Guest

 What are the application requirements for Caribbean medical schools?

-Posted by: Henrick Jaden - 07-03-2025, 01:52 PM - Forum: Application timelines, visa processes - No Replies
+Posted by: Henrick Jaden - 07-03-2025, 01:52 PM - Forum: Application timelines, visa processes - Replies (1)

 Applicants typically need high school or bachelor's credentials in science subjects, English proficiency, and in some cases, an entrance test or interview.
 Requirements vary slightly by school.